 Not allowing family members to participate in spiritual activities is deeply harmful.
 This may include being prohibited from attending religious/spiritual services, meditating, and examining beliefs.
 This may also include enjoying nature, being creative, having time to play, pray, read spiritual information. try out new religious services, volunteer, and help with social justice activities.

-As a family, working towards a healthier family system is always a goal.
+As a family, working towards a healthier family system is always a goal, and it’s possible to shift the family balance.
 If you see yourself or your family as a product of dysfunction, look at ways to improve the health of the family.
-This often may include family counseling to help, or if you grew up with these rules and want help, then individual counseling or 12 step groups may be valuable, for all is not lost if you choose help.
+This often may include family counseling to help, or if you grew up with these rules and want help, then individual counseling or 12 step groups, like Al-anon or CODA may be valuable, for all is not lost if you choose help.